The Saddletramps

 The Saddletramps were an alternative country band from Toronto, Ontario in the 1980s and 1990s.
-Core members of the band included Ken Horne, Andrew Lindsay, John DeHaas and Brian Duguay.
+Core members of the band included Ken Horne, Andrew Lindsay, John DeHaas and Brian Duguay, although the band is now most noted for the early participation of singer-songwriter Sarah Harmer.

 History

 In the early 1980s several Fanshawe College students from the Greater Toronto Area who shared a rented house in London, Ontario got together to form the band Tin Mitten.
-Their first gig was opening for another established local band, The Waiting.
-Friends of the band members chanted "No Waiting, Mitten Now" and pelted the band with mittens.
-The band was soon renamed The Saddletramps, and performed in various Toronto venues.
+The band was soon renamed The Saddletramps, after deciding that the name Tin Mitten, which had been conceived as a parody of a heavy metal band name, didn't fit their actual style.

 Lindsay met seventeen-year-old Sarah Harmer while working at Sunrise Records in Burlington, and she joined the band, later commuting to Toronto to perform on weekends while attending Queen's University.

 In 1989 the Saddletramps released their first album, The Saddle Tramps, on cassette tape, with Dehaas on bass, Duguay on lead guitar and vocals, Harmer on vocals, Horne on percussion, Lindsay on vocals and guitar.
 Mike Northcott also contributed some instrumental work.
 The album was recorded at Grant Ave and Axon Studios, and all but one of the songs were written by the band members.

 In 1990 the band released a second cassette album, Yardsale.
-Harmer left to concentrate on her studies; she later fronted her own band, Weeping Tile.
+Harmer left to concentrate on her studies after Yardsale, and later started her own band, Weeping Tile.
+She was briefly replaced by Mia Basso as the band's new vocalist, although Basso was no longer in the band by the time of their 1993 album Well Gone Bad, on which all vocals were performed by Lindsay and Duguay.
+That album, their only one to receive full national commercial distribution, was produced by Ken Greer.